haoict/production-ready-webapp-boilerplate/README.md

 - **Express.js**- A minimal and flexible Node.js web application framework that handles server-side rendering and integrates with Next.js.
 - **Less** - CSS preprocessor, which adds special features such as variables, nested rules and mixins (sometimes referred to as syntactic sugar) into regular CSS.
 - **Docker** - A tool designed to make it easier to create, deploy, and run applications by using containers.
-- **next-i18next** - An internationalization-framework which provides a function that takes a key, some options, and returns the value for the current language.
-Helps you to add language translation support to your app.
 - **Jest** - Javascript testing framework , created by developers who created React.
 - **Babel** - The compiler for next generation JavaScript.
 - **ESLint** - The pluggable linting utility.